RHINO: A large horn antenna for detecting the 21cm global signal: Horn antenna design

 \subsection{Alternative corrugated conical horn design}

-Another option is to design a corrugated horn, which provides many advantages compared to a conventional pyramidal horn, at the cost of a more complicated design.
-Fig.~\ref{fig:corrugated_diagram} shows a proposed alternative horn geometry, consisting of a conical horn with a small number of large corrugations (five in this iteration).
+Another option is to design a corrugated horn, which provides many advantages compared to a conventional pyramidal horn, at the cost of a more complicated design. {\edit We present a suitably optimised alternative design here to illustrate the differences in performance and complexity of construction, and to provide a reference future development path for an enhanced low-frequency absolutely-calibrated horn antenna experiment.
+Fig.~\ref{fig:corrugated_diagram} shows an alternative horn geometry,} consisting of a conical horn with a small number of large corrugations (five in this iteration).
 This should be contrasted with more conventional corrugated designs at higher frequencies, which place many corrugations over along the flare section of the horn.
 Some rules of thumb for corrugation depth and spacing are discussed in \cite{1966ITAP...14..605L} for instance.

 These corrugations are nevertheless successful in significantly improving the antenna pattern, to the extent that it now satisfies all of the design requirements in Sect.~\ref{sec:horns:designs}.
 Slices through the antenna patterns are shown in Fig.~\ref{fig:corrugated_beams}.
 The most noticeable improvements are in terms of the sidelobe level, which is now better than $-30$~dB in both the E-plane and H-plane, with a high degree of symmetry.
 The backlobe is also greatly reduced, and is better than $-30$~dB across the frequency range.